WickedJester89/justynK/Translation-Guide.md

 Now start the DevilutionX preview we created in Step 1.
 Play the game to see your changes.

 It is generally advisable to keep Poedit open and directly apply changes if needed.
-Unfortunately you will have to restart the game to see new changes.
+Unfortunately you will have to restart the game to review edits in the game.

 ### Step 4: Publishing